Sneglium/Et-Cetera/README.md

 When a module's dependencies are unsatisfied, it will silently disable itself.

 A comprehensive reference to the APIs and utilities provided to mod and game developers can be found in the `doc/` directory, starting with `doc/main.html`.
+References for the mini-APIs provided by individual modules can be found under `doc/module APIs/`.

 (*Quick Note: Itemnames below use the `etc:` prefix, which is an alias. `etcetera:` is the registered prefix, but `etc:item_name` and `etcetera:item_name` are both defined for all items.*)